Delta Meghwal rape case: Trial

-According to official facts, Priya Shukla was posted as a Warden in the Jain Adarsh Kanya Shikshak Prashikshan Sansthan, Nokha.
-The Institution reopened, after observing Holi break, on 28.3.2016.
-Delta was also undertaking training in the said Institution.
-Her father dropped her at the Hostel on 28.3.2016 at about 11 A.M.
-He then received a call from his daughter at 8 PM on the same day.
-She complained to her father that the Warden of the Hostel i.e. Priya Shukla sent her to the room of P.T.I.
-Vijendra Singh under the pretext of cleaning the same.
-Vijendra Singh allegedly committed rape with the girl and threatened her that if she told about the incident to anybody, she would be killed.
-On this, he advised his daughter to take leave and come back to the village.
-On 29.3.2016, the complainant received a call from the Nokha Police Station that the dead body of his daughter had been found in a water tank.
-A written report with these allegations, was submitted by the complainant Mahendra Ram on 30.3.2016 at Police Station, Nokha, whereupon an F.I.R.No.146/2016 was registered for the offences under sections 376(2)(C)i.e. rape and 305 IPC i.e. Abetment of suicide of child and Sections 3 (2)(V) and 3(2)(VI) of the SC/ST (Prevention of Atrocities) Act and Sections 5, 6 i.e. sexual assault and 21 of the Protection of Children from Sexual Offences Act and investigation commenced.
+According to official facts, Priya Shukla was posted as a warden in the Jain Adarsh Kanya Shikshak Prashikshan Sansthan, Nokha.
+The Institution reopened, after observing Holi break, on 28 March, 2016.
+Delta was undertaking training in the said Institution.
+Her father dropped her at the Hostel on 28 March at about 11 A.M.
+He received a call from his daughter at 8 P.M on the same day.
+She complained to her father that the warden of the hostel, Priya Shukla, sent her to the room of P.T.I.
+Vijendra Singh under the pretext of cleaning it.
+Vijendra Singh allegedly committed rape with the girl and threatened her that if she confided about the incident in anybody, she would be killed.
+On this, he advised his daughter to take leave and come back to her village.
+On the following day, the complainant received a call from the Nokha Police Station that the dead body of his daughter had been found in a water tank.
+A written report with these allegations was submitted by the complainant Mahendra Ram on 30 March at Police Station, Nokha, whereupon an F.I.R.No.146/2016 was registered for the offences under sections 376(2)(C) i.e. rape and 305 IPC i.e. abetment of suicide of child and Sections 3 (2)(V) and 3(2)(VI) of the SC/ST (Prevention of Atrocities) Act and Sections 5, 6 i.e. sexual assault and 21 of the Protection of Children from Sexual Offences Act and investigation commenced.